RamezHamdiSaeed/MyFlutterReference/README.md

 - How to use toast for info (warning also) messages to the users.
 - How to use app bar to add leading and actions.
 - How to use custom app bar with extended features .
+- How to use showDialog,AlertDialog,Divider to make a custom alert dialog.